 Coca-Cola Amatil is one of the largest bottlers and distributors of non-alcoholic and alcoholic ready-to-drink beverages in the Asia Pacific, and one of the world’s larger bottlers of The Coca-Cola Company range.
 With around 14,000 employees working in Australia, Indonesia, New Zealand, Fiji, Papua New Guinea and Samoa, CCA works across six countries with 34 production facilities and 40 warehouse facilities.

-Verdia is managing the installation of 10,000 solar panels over two hectares of roof space at three large Coca-Cola Amatil industrial properties in Western Australia, Queensland and NSW.
+Verdia managed the installation of 10,000 solar panels over two hectares of roof space at three large Coca-Cola Amatil industrial properties in Western Australia, Queensland and NSW.

 Expected number of solar panels